matrix-org/matrix.org/content/docs/users/desktop/public-rooms/_index.md

 When you want to join larger public conversations, you have three major options at hand:

-1. Joining a specific room from its address/alias or from a matrix.to link
+1. Joining a specific room from its address / alias or from a matrix.to link
 2. Browsing a public directory to find rooms of interest
 3. Joining a room that was listed in a Space